Experiential Learning Overview

 - Complete and submit a Secured Placement Contract and Student Action Request form to the Office of Pro Bono and Experiential Learning.

 - Join the Externship TWEN Class for that semester.

 Mandatory externship meetings are held each semester for students interested in an externship the following semester.
 The externship program, including the application process, is explained at each meeting.
 Traditionally, the Office of Pro Bono and Experiential Learning collected and sent student resumes to potential employers.
 The application process for the upcoming school year will use Symplicity, an online system designed to coordinate applications and interviews.

-Any student interested in applying for an externship must attend one of the upcoming meetings in September for further instructions.
+Any student interested in applying for an externship must view the Mandatory Experiential Learning Presentation (found in link).
 Students who miss this application cycle may secure positions on their own; however, they cannot apply to offices that have already extended interviews.

 In order to qualify for the externship program, a placement must:

 - Be a judicial clerkship or a position with a governmental agency, corporate legal department, or a legal non-profit agency;

 - Meet the educational goals of the Externship Program; and

 - Be under the supervision of a practicing attorney.